micro-os-plus/micro-os-plus-iii/docs/C-HOWTO.md

 ### C++ glue code

-To link the implementation to the POSIX IO subsystem, it is necessary to define an object derived from `os::PosixDevice` and implement the `doXxx()` functions.
+To link the implementation to the POSIX IO subsystem, it is necessary to define an object derived from `os::posix::Device` and implement the `do_xxx()` functions.

-For an complete example, please check the sample `UsartPosixDevice` class in `docs`.
+For an complete example, please check the sample `UsartDevice` class in `docs`.

 ### Further improvements